 4. Trying to be “one of the boys”

-Some female employees who were interviewed went further than others by actively camouflaging their femininity, looking and talking like a man.
+Some female employees who were interviewed went further than others.
+They did this by actively camouflaging their femininity, looking and talking like a man.
 This strategy seems to be adopted more by women later in their careers.
 Researchers concluded that this may be due to the lack of female role models in male dominated spaces when these women started work.
 Interestingly, this approach is double-edged.
 Female employees who behave in this way ofter faced a back-lash being harshly judged by both male and female colleagues.
 Even name-calling was used as part of this judgement, for example being called “the ice queen” or “Cruella”.
 These women said that the approach successfully drew attention away from their sexuality and toward their engineering competence allowing them to progress

 How can employers improve the way they are managing female employees in male dominated workplaces ?